COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Medication - Ketotifen, Cromolyn sodium

 • Block Histamine Receptors - If we could completely stabilize mast cells, we wouldn’t need antihistamines, but we do both to provide as much relief as possible.
 Histamine is just one of the mediators that mast cells release, but one that can further trigger mast cells to become activated.
-It can cause a lot of well known physical symptoms (skin issues, upper respiratory allergies), but also brain fog, fatigue and depression, especially for those who are undermethylated and because of this don’t break down histamine very well.
+It can cause a lot of well-known physical symptoms (skin issues, upper respiratory allergies), but also brain fog, fatigue and depression, especially for those who are undermethylated, and because of thi,s don’t break down histamine very well.

 • Antihistamines (to block H1 receptors) - While many people with simple seasonal allergies can benefit from one 24 hour antihistamine, those with mast cell activation often can benefit from one twice a day or even three times a day.
-Surprisingly to many, this can help with brain fog, fatigue and even addictive type behaviors that histamine seems to drive.
+Surprising to many, this can help with brain fog, fatigue and even addictive type behaviors that histamine seems to drive.
 This can be a good tool to use initially while we identify and treat root causes.

 • H2 blockers (to block H2 receptors) - which decrease stomach acid (ie. Zantac and Pepcid).
 Though not an approach I typically use, I mention it, because it is a common approach to treating mast cell activation.